uQr/cordova-docs/DPS_test/articles/develop-apps/run-app-ios.md

    ms.workload="na"
    ms.date="09/10/2015"
    ms.author="mikejo"/>
-# Run Your Apache Cordova App on iOS
+# Run your Apache Cordova app on iOS

 When you create app using Visual Studio Tools for Apache Cordova, you have several options for emulating and deploying your app on iOS: